lsst-ts/ts_mtmount/doc/tma_interface.rst

 * sequenceId (int): the incrementing value specified by the client, used to identify replies for a given command.
 * CMD_ACKNOWLEDGED: ``timeout`` (double), expected command duration (seconds).
   Add 2 seconds to this value if you wish to use this for a timeout timer.
-  -1 means "no known timeout (wait forever).
+  -1 means "no known timeout" (wait forever).
 * CMD_REJECTED and CMD_FAILED: ``explanation`` (str): text explaining why the command was rejected.
 * CMD_SUPERSEDED: ``supersedingSequenceId`` (int), ``supersedingCommander`` (int), ``supersedingCommandCode`` (int): information about the superseding command, where ``supersedingCommander`` is a `SourceId` (e.g. HHD).